Clark Gardens invites you and your 4th grade students to participate in two exciting programs:

 - Clark Gardens Historic Tree Trail and Arbor Day Field Trip combining science activities and Texas History.
 (Participation in the Texas Arbor Day Curriculum and Poster Contest is mandatory to attend the Field Trip.)

 The purpose of the program is to increase knowledge about the importance of tree diversity in our community.

-The 2017 Texas Arbor Day Poster Competition theme is, “Trees Are Terrific… in All Shapes and Sizes!”
+The 2018 Texas Arbor Day Poster Competition theme is, “Trees Are Terrific… in All Shapes and Sizes!”
 It is designed to increase knowledge about the importance of tree diversity in our community.
-The curriculum, adapted from the Texas Forest Service, is available online to teachers.
+The curriculum is adapted from the Texas Forest Service.

 Teaching objectives of the curriculum involve the following five concepts:

 - Trees come in different sizes and shapes.

 - Trees have specific growing conditions including soil, location and temperatures.

 - Without a variety of trees one insect or one disease could kill all the trees.